OSHA Needlestick Injury Prevention: Protocol, Compliance & First Aid Guide

 Beyond the physical illness, the psychological toll is heavy.
 A study found that 12% of trainee doctors with a needle stick injury showed signs of PTSD, which is four times the rate of the general public.

-OSHA Requirements for Needle Stick Prevention
+OSHA Requirements for Needle Stick Injury Prevention and Management

 The Occupational Safety and Health Administration (OSHA) enforces strict regulations to protect healthcare workers from these injuries.
 Compliance is not optional; it is a federal requirement designed to reduce occupational exposure.
 The foundation of these requirements lies in creating a safe environment where hazards are identified and controlled before an accident happens.
 Employers must implement a combination of engineering controls, work practice modifications, and administrative policies to remain compliant.